 You can get to Victoria Rail Station by taking a Victoria (Light Blue) Line tube train to the tube station called Victoria Station.
 Upon exit of that tube station you will either be standing inside, or just outside, the rail station called Victoria.
 You cannot miss it because it is one of London's main terminal stations.

 The airline called EasyJet WebsiteEasy Jet goes to Budapest, leaving from Gatwick Airport or London-Luton Airport, but their airfares tend to be a little expensive.
 They do have great offers sometimes (i.e. £80) but you need to watch out for them, otherwise you are looking at an average priced return trip of £150+ per passenger.

 Travelling to an airport by National Express Coach WebsiteNational Express Coach these days is still far cheaper than using the above mentioned transport options.
 However, the trouble with travelling by Coach (or Bus or Taxi for that matter) is the risk of a longer journey due to very possible Traffic Jams and Motorway Accidents.

 If you are travelling to Stansted Airport, you can take the A9 National Express coach from Victoria Coach Station, Liverpool Street Tube Station or Stratford Tube Station.
-The fare from Stratford Tube Station is £10 (one way) or £17 (return).
+The cheapest fare from Stratford Tube Station (outside Westfield shopping centre) is £10 (one way) or £17 (return).
 You can get it cheaper though by booking online.